krishnareddy006/Snooker-Club/README.md

 2.Navigate to the project folder:

-3.cd the-que-club
+cd the-que-club

-Open index.html in a web browser to explore the website.
+3.Open index.html in a web browser to explore the website.